“How to make money online” is probably one of the most popular searches on the internet today.

 The pandemic pushed many of us to explore the possibility of creating a side hustle or even a full-time income source without leaving the comfort and safety of our homes.

-The Internet rapidly changed the way we lived even before the turn of the century.
+The Internet transformed the way we lived even before the turn of the century.

 We learn, shop, sell, search, do business, get entertained, post snapshots, keep in touch with people, express our opinions, and of course, make money from it.

-Today, I will only be talking about the last one I mentioned, and that is making money online.
+Today, I will only talk about the last one I mentioned, and that is making money online.

 And as I promised in the title, I will stick to the EASIEST skills to learn to make money online.